haoliangyu/terrac/README.md

            If a complete semver is given, it will resolve to the exact version.

 FLAGS
-  --overwrite-config=<value>...
-Overwrite terrac configuration --work-directory=<value>       [default: .]
-Root directory of the module project
+  --work-directory=<value>       [default: .]
+Root directory for the terrac configuration file

 DESCRIPTION
   Get the module source URL of the given module and version.